kyoh86/gogh/README.md

 **`gogh` is forked from [ghq](https://github.com/motemen/ghq).**

 `gogh` provides a way to organize remote repository clones, like `go get` does.
 When you clone a remote repository by `gogh get`, gogh makes a directory under a specific root directory (by default `~/go/src`) using the remote repository URL's host and path.
 And creating new one by `gogh new`, gogh make both of a local project and a remote repository.

 ```
 $ gogh get https://github.com/kyoh86/gogh
 # Runs `git clone https://github.com/kyoh86/gogh ~/go/src/github.com/kyoh86/gogh`
 ```

-You can also list projects (local repositories) (`gogh list`), find a project (`gogh find`).
+You can also list projects (local repositories) (`gogh list`).

 ## SYNOPSIS

 ```
 gogh list
-gogh dump
+gogh clone
-gogh find
+gogh create
-gogh where
+gogh delete

 gogh repos

-gogh get
-gogh bulk-get
-gogh pipe-get
-gogh create
 gogh fork
-gogh remove
 ```

 See `gogh --help-long` for details.